Creating Plot Twists

 {

 content: "Your twist is ready to use.
-You can now start creating activities and automating your workflow.",
+You can now start creating threads and automating your workflow.",

 },